-- Some CATI software doesn’t give an option to go back and edit previous answers.
+- Some CATI software doesn’t give the option to go back and edit previous answers.
 This sometimes leads to low data quality.

 - When there are two surveys taking place simultaneously, the analysis of the data gets hampered.

-But if CATI or telephone surveys is not the right approach, what is?
+But if CATI or telephone surveys are not the right approaches, what is?

 Introducing Digital surveys